OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-using-f12-tools-ie.md

 ---
-title: Debug add-ins using developer tools in Internet Explorer
+title: Debug add-ins using developer tools for Internet Explorer
 description: 'Debug add-ins using the developer tools in Internet Explorer' ms.date: 10/20/2021 ms.localizationpriority: medium